Cinnamon Raisin Bread (vegan, dairy-free, 100% whole grain)

 Good 100% whole grain bread recipes aren’t that easy to come by.
 And most of them can be a bit fussy.
 But this cinnamon raisin bread?
 It’s just as easy as a recipe made with white flour!
 There’s no soaker and no biga required, cutting way down on prep time.

-I tried making this with whole wheat flour and it didn’t work out.
+I tried making this with whole wheat flour, and it didn’t work out.
 When you use spelt, it makes things a little tricky.
 Spelt requires less moisture than wheat, but the question is exactly how much less to use.
-I’ve read that you should use 10 – 25% less less liquid when using spelt and I know a 15% differential doesn’t sound like that much, but in bread baking it seems to be.
+I’ve read that you should use 10 – 25% less liquid when using spelt, and I know a 15% differential doesn’t sound like that much, but in bread baking it seems to be.
 I sub whole spelt for whole wheat all the time in non-yeasted baked goods and haven’t had a problem.
-It’s just in yeasted bread that I have this issue.
+I only experience this issue in yeasted bread.

 And one important thing to note: With most of my recipes, you can’t tell that they’re whole grain.
-You can with this whole grain cinnamon raisin bread but that’s not a bad thing if you actually like whole grain goodies!
-Just letting you know because this might be a difficult one to sell to the whole grain haters.
+You can with this whole grain cinnamon raisin bread, but that’s not a bad thing if you actually like whole grain goodies!
+Just wanted to let you know, as this might be a difficult one to sell to the whole-grain haters.

 And I just realized that this is vegan and dairy-free.
 Bonus!
-And this here maple cinnamon almond butter would go perfect on it.
+And this here maple cinnamon almond butter would go perfectly on it.
 It’s like eating spreadable maple cinnamon candy. :)

 Cinnamon Raisin Bread (vegan, dairy-free, 100% whole grain)